 2 tablespoons vegetable shortening

-Hint: You can replace the semisweet chocolate morsels and shortening with 2 (16-ounce) packages of candy coating, such as CANDIQUIK.
+Tip: You can replace the semisweet chocolate morsels and shortening with 2 (16-ounce) packages of candy coating.